aws/aws-lc-rs/aws-lc-sys/README.md

 ### Limitations

-System-library FIPS linking (`aws-lc-fips-sys`) is not yet supported.
-When `AWS_LC_FIPS_SYS_SYSTEM_DIR` is set, the build will fail with a clear error directing you to build from source instead.

 When the `ssl` feature is enabled, the pre-generated bindings file must cover both `libcrypto` and `libssl`.
 AWS-LC's `-DGENERATE_RUST_BINDINGS=ON` produces such a combined file by default; if you supply your own bindings